PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 ElectroBraid® is a do-it-yourself fence system.
 Nine out of ten ElectroBraid® customers install their fence themselves.
 If you want to hire a fence installer (perhaps only to install your fence posts and gates), may we suggest the following:

-Hiring an Installer does not assure proper installation and the only assurance is the owner educating themselves so they can determine the final job personally.
-Please inspect your completed ElectroBraid® fence to be sure it has been installed as recommended in our Installation Manual, that it is solid, the Braid is taut, the electrical system is properly grounded, and producing at least 5000 volts.
+Hiring an installer does not guarantee a proper installation.
+The owner's best assurance is to educate themselves so they can personally approve the final result.
+Please inspect your completed ElectroBraid ® fence and confirm it has been installed as recommended in our Installation Manual, that the post system is solid, the braid is taut, the electrical system is grounded correctly, and producing at least 5000 volts throughout the fence.

 Any Questions?
 Call us Toll-Free at 1-855-EBFENCE.
 We are always pleased to help.